How to Make a Cartoon: A Complete Production Guide

 - Motion language: snappy, elastic, calm, exaggerated, or corporate-clean

-- Do-not-use examples: outlines that are too thin, gradients that break brand consistency, expressions that feel off-brand
+- Do-not-use examples: outlines too thin, gradients that break the brand, expressions that feel off

-A lot of cartoon projects go off track after the script is approved, not because the idea is weak, but because nobody has translated it into shots, timing, and screen direction.
-This is the point where cost control starts to matter.
-Fixing a confusing sequence in thumbnails is cheap.
-Fixing it after animation, voice sync, and compositing is not.
+Plenty of cartoon projects go off the rails after the script is approved, not because the idea is weak, but because nobody translated it into shots, timing, and screen direction.
+This is where cost control actually lives.
+Fixing a confusing sequence in thumbnails is a sketch.
+Fixing it after animation, voice sync, and compositing is a small crisis.

 Storyboards turn intent into production decisions